 The back included a reminder to pack their bathing suits as we were planning to pull out ALLLLLL the pools and backyard water play activities!

 The dessert table was my main focus, reusing the red striped tablecloth as the backdrop, and cardstock stand ups on both sides.

 This foam tent is actually a lollipop stand with holes included to slide them in, but for their at home party, I used each layer to hold the cupcakes.
-Grab the free SVG cut file and PDF template to create these rubber duck cupcakes here.
+Grab the SVG cut file to create these paper crafted rubber duck cupcakes here.
 (I always opt for cupcakes vs cake so everyone doesn’t have to eat the cake my kids spit on blowing out the candles.)

 Here’s a flashback to the party I styled, which featured the foam tent centerpiece with lollipops instead.

 Besides the cupcakes, I offered something for those chocolate lovers (brownies), those nostalgic for a kid friendly treat (Rice Krispies Treats), health nuts (watermelon) and something that gave a pop of color (Jello cups).
 PS.
 My styled party also included twinkies on a paper straw that looked like corn dogs, a common carnival food!